 - Share your feelings.
 There’s nothing quite as heartwarming as hearing from someone you love about the impact you’ve made on his/her life.
 Take this time to convey your gratitude to the older adults you love for the difference they have made in your life, and be specific: “Grandma, your patience with me when I was a teen taught me what unconditional love looks like, and thanks to you, I am a more patient person with my own kids.”

-Stay Home Care’s caregivers are experienced and fully trained in enhancing quality of life for older adults at home, and follow rigorous safety protocols for every person’s protection.
-Call us at 615-964-7726 or contact us online to discover how our Brentwood home health care experts (also serving surrounding areas) can help make this holiday season the best it can be for an older adult you love.
+Stay Home Care’s caregivers are experienced and fully trained in enhancing quality of life for older adults and helping senior citizens stay home, and follow rigorous safety protocols for every person’s protection.
+Call us at 615-964-7726 or contact us online to learn more about how our Brentwood home health care and senior care in the surrounding areas can help make this holiday season the best it can be for an older adult you love.